Hurricane Florence's path: Track the storm here

 Where is the hurricane now?

-Florence is approximately 235 miles southeast of Wilmington, North Carolina, and roughly 280 miles east-southeast of Myrtle Beach, South Carolina, as of 2 a.m.
-ET Thursday, according to the NHC.

-The center says the storm was moving northwest at 17 mph, and had maximum sustained winds of about 110 mph.
+The storm is moving northwest at 5 mph and has maximum sustained winds close to 90 mph.

-"On the forecast track, the center of Florence will move over the southwestern Atlantic Ocean between Bermuda and the Bahamas [Wednesday night], and approach the coast of North Carolina or South Carolina in the hurricane warning area on Thursday and Friday, and move slowly near the coastline through Saturday," the NHC said.
+"On the forecast track, the center of Florence will approach the coasts of North and South Carolina later [Thursday night], then move near or over the coast of southern North Carolina and northeastern South Carolina in the hurricane warning area on Friday," the NHC said.
+"A slow motion across portions of eastern and central South Carolina is forecast Friday night through Saturday night."

 The center also spoke about the storm's power.